securityinfive/RSSDownloader/README.md

 A Maximum Limit, Max_Items, can be provided, otherwise all files are downloaded.

-A download location, Local_Folder, can be provided if not provided stored in the current director
+A download location, Local_Folder, can be provided, if not provided stored in the current directory.

-If --Title, or -T, is provides, then the file is downloaded with the name of the episode
+If --Title, or -T, is provides, then the file is downloaded with the name of the episode.

 The script will skip episodes that already exist in the target directory.

 That's it.

+python3 is required

 ## Known Issues: